Wiring Harness Restoration Frequently Asked Questions

 Yes and we can make any upgrades, remove unneeded components, modify it in any way you need, and make it look factory.

-I bought a used harness for my vehicle but it does not fit, can you help?
+I bought a used harness for my vehicle but it does not fit or is not working, can you help?

-Wiring harness are not like any other part on a vehicle, it is very common for a harness to be a one year only.
-This is because the harness is one of the most expensive parts and one place that the manufacture tries to save money.
-The customer is constantly the research and development department.
-This is the reason why they only support harness for 7 to 10 years, it would take up a lot of shelf space to support them.
-Even though a body style, engine, transmission and accessories did not change for, say five years, there may have been 4 different harnesses.
+Wiring harnesses are not like any other part of a vehicle, it is very common for a harness to be one year only in production.
+This is because of changing technology or emissions regulations.
+The harness is one of the most expensive parts and one place that the manufacturer tries to save money.
+The customer is constantly in the research and development department.
+This is the reason why they only support harnesses for 7 to 10 years.
+It would take up a lot of shelf space to support them.
+Even though a body style, engine, transmission, and accessories did not change for, say five years, there may have been 4 different harnesses.
+We can take the harness you have and make the necessary changes so that it will work with your vehicle.
+However, the best way to do this is to use parts from your harness and the used harness that you have found.

 Can you find a harness to build for my vehicle?

-Usually yes, the problem is this, harness tend to oxidize faster when not in use.
-When someone needs that one connector they cut it from a harness when they are browsing the wrecking yard.
-And finally, rodents love to eat the insulation on soy based harness, so your harness is likely to be in better condition than the one we find.
-There is the problem of finding an exact match, we recommend this, we find a core, build it, and have you send in your harness so we can double check that it is an exact match.
+Usually yes, the problem is this, harnesses tend to oxidize faster when not in use.
+Also when someone needs that one connector for a vehicle that they have, they cut it from a harness when they are browsing the wrecking yard.
+And finally, rodents love to eat the insulation on a soy-based harness, so your harness is likely to be in better condition than the one we find.
+There is the problem of finding an exact match, we recommend this, we find a core, build it, and have you send in your harness so we can double-check that it is an exact match.

 My harness is missing insulation or it is brittle and flakes off, why?

-Thank the manufacture for that, in the late 80 they went to biodegradable insulation, first round was soy based.
+Thank the manufacturer for that!
+In the late 80s, they went to biodegradable insulation, the first round was soy-based.
 Then they learned that rodents love soy, round two.
-This time they changed the formula and rodents no longer feasted on the insulation, but guess what.
-Heat makes the second generation of insulation brittle, perfect thing for under hood insulation, where it is very hot.
-The answer to this is to use industrial grade wires, they are not biodegradable.
-The fact is this, a harness from the 60s through the early 80, should, in theory, last 100 years, usually not due to other factors.
-That 20 year or so had the best automotive harness, but fuse technology was lacking.
+This time they changed the formula and rodents no longer feasted on the insulation, but guess what?
+Heat makes the second generation of insulation brittle, the perfect thing for under hood insulation, where it is very hot.
+The answer to this is to use industrial-grade wires.
+They are not biodegradable.
+The fact is this, a harness from the 60s through the early 80s, should, in theory, last 100 years, usually not due to other factors.
+That 20 years or so had the best automotive harness, but fuse technology was lacking.

-Can you upgrade by older harness to modern fuses?
+Can you upgrade an older harness to modern fuses?

-My harness was in a fire, can you rebuild it?
+My harness was in a fire, can you restore it?

 How much will you pay me for my harness?